-There are several difficulties in measuring living standards.
+However, there are several difficulties in using GDP to measure living standards.

 1. Purchasing Power Parity.
 When comparing living standards between different countries, it is important to take into account different purchasing power parity’s (PPP) – GDP per capita in $ terms does not necessarily reflect the local purchasing power of a country.
 For example, in Namibia incomes may be quite low – say $1,000 per capita.
 However, living costs are likely to be much lower in Namibia than say the US.
 With $1,000 you can buy a lot more in Namibia than in the UK or US.
 Therefore, it is important to take these factors into consideration when comparing living standards between countries

 If we use GDP per capita in purchasing power parity (PPP) then income differentials are smaller.

 2. Economic activity not measured.
 Some countries may have large ‘black market’ or economic activity that isn’t measured by official statistics.
 For example, in a country like Namibia, there is likely to be a significant degree of subsistence farming.
 This makes zero contribution to GDP statistics because nothing is officially produced, but people may have decent living standards.

 3. Externalities of growth.
 Higher GDP suggests higher living standards, but higher economic growth may be at the cost of increased pollution and congestion.
 This leads to a decline in living standards (poor health from pollution, time wasted from congestion) therefore GDP overestimates living standards.
 This has been an issue for countries like China – whose breakneck economic growth has been at the expense of pollution.

 4. Hours worked Two countries may have similar GDP, but if one country has an average hourly week of 60 hours worked, this suggests lower living standards than a country which has an average of only 40 hours per week.